alan-turing-institute/misinformation-database/README.md

 and numbers.
 If supported by the random generator, you should also include special characters (e.g. £$%^& etc).

+3. A **Secret** named `database-crawl-storage-read` containing an SAS token with read-only access to the https://misinformation.blob.core.windows.net/crawl Azure blob storage container in its "value" field.
+This SAS token should be bound to a policy to allow it to be revoked.
+You can create policies and SAS tokens bound to them by right-clicking on the storage container in Azure Storage Explorer.

 #### Azure SQL Data Studio
 We use [Azure SQL Data Studio](https://docs.microsoft.com/en-gb/sql/azure-data-studio/download) to run SQL queries against the Misinformation database we create.
 We use these SQL